Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Those comfortable with traditional exam formats

-- Candidates in locations where computer-based testing isn’t available
+- Locations where computer-based testing isn’t available

-2. Computer-Based IELTS (CD IELTS)
+2. Computer-Based IELTS

 How it works:

-- You type answers on a computer
+- Type answers on computer

-- Same test content and format as paper-based
+- Same content and format as paper-based

 Advantages:

-- Faster results: Usually 3-5 days after the test
+- Faster results: Usually 3-5 days

-- Typing can be faster than handwriting for many students
+- Typing faster than handwriting for many

-- Easy to edit and make changes in Writing section
+- Easy editing in Writing section

-- More test date availability
+- Greater test date availability

 Best for: